sarojvrc/Blog-Backups/cl7zurfp006q6ewnv1f7xhv3h.md

 ```

 Hold On!
 Before deploying we have to modify the truffle-config.js file as we are using Ganache GUI.
-And you can see in the Ganache the server is 7545.
-Lets modify the file.
+As you can see in the Ganache the server is 7545.
+Let's modify the file.
 Uncomment the development code and make changes as below.

 ```
 development: {